rsmuc/antispambox/README.md

 * To configure the container run:
   * `docker exec -i -t antispambox /bin/bash`
   * use nano to configure the /root/accounts/imap_accounts.json
 * startup.py will be directly started with the docker container.
-To enable the scanning for spam, you need to set in /accounts/imap_accounts.json the enabled flag to true.
-By deafult this flag will be set to false until the configuration is finished.
+To enable the scanning for spam, you need to set in /accounts/imap_accounts.json the enabled flag to True.
+By deafult this flag will be set to False until the configuration is finished.
-* First configure you maril account in /root/accounts/imap_accounts.json
+* First configure you mail account in /root/accounts/imap_accounts.json
 * Train spamassassinn and spamd:
   * To ensure that spamassassin and spamd bayes filtering is working you should train it at least with 200 SPAM and 200 HAM mails.

-    To train the filter copy your SPAM and HAM messages in the IMAP folders you configured for SPAM_learn and HAM_learn and execute /root/train_only.py
+    To train the backends copy your SPAM and HAM messages in the IMAP folders you configured for SPAM_train and HAM_traing.
-* Set the enabled flag in /root/accounts/imap_accounts.json to true.
+* Set the enabled flag in /root/accounts/imap_accounts.json to True.
 * Restart the docker container
 * The docker container will not start with IMAP idle to your INBOX folder and check for new mails.
 If a SPAM mail is detected, Antispambox will move the SPAM to your JUNK folder.
-* If a SPAM mail is not detect by Antispambox move the SPAM to your SPAM_train folder.
-If a HAM mail is detected as SPAM, move the mail to HAM_train.
-The backend services spamassassin and rspamd will learn improve their detection rate.
+* Mails you move manually to SPAM_train will be learned as SPAM.
+Mails you move manually to HAM_train will learned as HAM.
+The backend services spamassassin and rspamd will learn improve their detection rate with each learned mail.

+### Hints

+* To see how many mails rspamd has already learned or detected as SPAM or HAM, just run: `spamc stat`

+* To see how many mails spamassassin has already learned run: `sa-learn --dump magic`

 ## TODOs